Blog Fitness How To Start Getting Fit After 40: It’s Never Too Late To Reap The Benefits Of Physical Fitness

 Improve Heart Health

-Heart disease is the leading cause of death worldwide (4).
-However, there are ways to improve your odds against developing cardiovascular problems by simply making smart lifestyle choices.
+Heart disease is the leading cause of death worldwide (8).
+However, there are ways you can improve your odds against developing cardiovascular problems by simply making smart lifestyle choices.
 Getting in shape can strengthen your heart and improve the health of your blood vessels, leading to a healthier heart.

 Preserve Lean Muscle

-Muscle loss accelerates the older you get.
-Unless you are taking steps to maintain your muscle mass, you can lose up to 3 to 8% of lean muscle every year after the age of 30 (11).
+Muscle loss accelerates as you age.
+Unless you’re taking steps to maintain your muscle mass, you can lose up to 3 to 8% of lean muscle every year after the age of 30 (9).
 This is bad for several reasons.

-First, muscle loss leads to decreased strength and loss of functional ability, making everyday tasks more challenging than they need to be.
-Second, it reduces metabolic function.
-Muscle burns more calories than fat tissue, which means that if you have lost a significant amount of muscle over time, your metabolism is slowing down each day too.
+Firstly, muscle loss leads to decreased strength and loss of functional ability, which makes everyday tasks more challenging than they need to be.
+Secondly, it reduces metabolic function.
+Muscle burns more calories than fat tissue, which means that if you’ve lost a significant amount of muscle over time, your metabolism is slowing down each day too.
 Finally, there are aesthetic reasons.
-Muscle looks good, and we all want to look good as we age (17).
+Muscle looks good, and we all want to look good as we age (10).

 See also